AshkanGoharfar/Crawler_for_alexa.com/README.md

 # Running
 To Crawl alexa.com:

-Type input and output file name then type number of generation that you need
+Write input and output file name and then write number of generation that you need

 ```bash
 $ python Collect_dataset.py